Thesis Statement: Definition, Types, and Writing Guide

 Bad: The Industrial Revolution was good for America.

-As you can see, a strong thesis statement should be clear, specific, and arguable.
+As you can see, an effective thesis statement should be clear, specific, and arguable.
 When writing it, make sure to use clear and concise language.
-Don’t be afraid to revise your thesis statement as you write your paper.
-Often, your thesis will change as you learn more about your topic.
+Don’t be afraid to refine your central claim as you write your paper.
+Often, your view will change as you learn more about your subject.

 Examples of thesis statements for a few popular topics: